 The website is now being partly and very slowly updated.
-Thanks to Benjamin for a great effort with the original.
-He takes orders, and you can visit his site at www.benjaminbell.net.
+Thanks to Benjamin for a great effort with the original and the updates.

 The Red Door

 New Zealand author Thea Hughes has used Casa Banderas and its large red Port Cullis as the location for her new romantic novel set along the Camino.
-To read the Amazon blurb click here.
+Click here to read the Amazon blurb.

 Santiago de Compostela